Today I have something special for you: An interview with someone who has been semi-retired for over a decade and enjoys every minute of it.

 How long did it take you to coast to FI after you semi-retired?

-In the end, I think I stumbled into FI, only realising I was there in hindsight, but that would have been less than 5 years after semi-retiring.
+In the end, I think I stumbled into FI, only realising I was there in hindsight, but that would have been less than five years after semi-retiring.

 You used to own businesses and have investments as well.
 How has your strategy changed over time?